skit-ai/ml-katas/README.md

 ## Topics list

-Here is a ever increasing dump of randomly selected topics for inspiration.
+Here is an ever increasing dump of randomly selected topics for inspiration.

 - optimization
   - convex, non convex